m-chael

 Evil Proves Good

-The headlines make it impossible to deny that evil is real.Yet evil is never its own thing.
-It is only a corruption of what is good.
-To call something evil is to acknowledge a standard of good.Not preference.
-Not taste.
+Read the latest headlines and it will be impossible to deny that evil is real.Yet evil is never its own thing, but a corruption of what is good.
+To call something evil is to acknowledge some standard of good.Not preference or taste.
 A reality that binds us all.
-If evil is real, then good is more than
+So, if evil is real then good

 Keep reading